DAlkemade/BREDS/README.md

 Bootstrapping Relationship Extraction with Distributional Semantics
 ===================================================================
+THIS REPOSITORY IS A FORK OF THE REPOSITORY BELONGING TO THE FIRST OF THE BELOW PAPERS

 BREDS is a bootstrapping system for relationship extraction relying on word vector representations (i.e., word embeddings).
 For more details please refer to: